Love Tech? Subscribe for weekly updates of our best content!

 Need more storage?
 You can use the second SIM slot to add a Micro-SD card up to 128GB’s in size.

 To test out the gaming performance I loaded up some popular Android titles while looking out for any frame-rate drops, stutters and overheating.
-The ARM Mali T880 handled these with ease, making light work of Mortal Kombat X & Modern Combat 5.
+The ARM Mali-T880 handled all the games with ease, making light work of Mortal Kombat X & Modern Combat 5.

 CPU: MediaTek Helio P25 (8-Cores)